1 Introduction

 Aegialeus founded Aegialeia (later Sicyon), and Phoroneus founded Phoroneus (later Argos).
 [2]

-2 Asine
+2 History of Asine

 2.1 Founding of Asine